icelary/kirk/index.md

 ## Public Response

-Disputes arose over [the views of Charlie Kirk](views.md).
-Some people [celebrated](celebration.md) his murder.
 Some people [were fired or experienced other backlash](backlash.md) for their response to the event.
 Several [laments and tribute songs](songs.md) were released.